 11. Buds not flowers

 Select flower seedlings or small potted plants in bud rather than already flowering – you’ll get to enjoy them for longer!

 Look carefully on the underside of leaves – a favourite hiding place for common garden pests like scale, white fly, aphids and mealy bug.

 Hope this helps you get the best buys, avoid the mistakes I made to start with healthy plants in your garden!
 Check out the Tips & Tricks category for more articles.

-If you don’t want to miss future posts, subscribe to my newsletter (and grab your free eBook), share it and click on the RSS feed below or to the right.
+If you don’t want to miss future posts, subscribe to my free informative newsletter (and grab your complimentary eBook).

 © Copyright Anne Gibson, The Micro Gardener 2010-2013 – http://www.themicrogardener.com.
 All rights reserved.

 […] many edible seedlings and seeds are treated with insecticides so please do your homework!
 Ask questions.
 Demand […]

 […] Seedlings are already ‘toddler’ plants which save you several weeks in time.
 So get them in quick or choose larger pots with more mature herbs and vegetables to get an ‘instant’ food garden growing. […]

 I am looking at planting flowers in my yard for this upcoming spring, and I want to make sure we are choosing the best plants from the nursery.
 The roots, as you explained, are a great indicator of how well the plant will do in its new environment.
 We will be sure to look for the loose, white, fibrous growth like you said.